History of National Citi Bank of Pakistan

 Citibank 983 North American branches are fixed in major urban areas including New York City, Chicago, Los Angeles, San Francisco, Washington, D.C.
 Miami, Boston, Houston, and Dallas.
 Latin America markets make up 25% of revenues, Asia 20%, and Europe / Middle East / Africa 4%.

-In addition to standard banking deal.
+In addition to standard banking deals.
 Citibank markets insurance, credit cards, and investment products.
 Their online services division is among the most successful in the field.

 As a result of the global financial crisis of 2008–2009 and huge losses in the value of its subprime contract assets.
 Citibank was lift out by service from the U.S. government.

 On November 23, 2008, in addition to basic service of $25 billion, a more $25 billion was invested in the business together with security for risky assets number to $306 billion.
-Since this time, Citibank has repaid its government loans in full resulting in a net profit for the U.S. government.
+Since this time, National Citi Bank of Pakistan has repaid its government loans in full resulting in a net profit for the U.S. government.

 Located key to dress Citibank customers at key commercial and residential hubs, the new state-of-the-art facilities offer round-the-clock facility of cash advances (all VISA and MasterCard credit cards) and cash withdrawal on all ATM cards on MNET/ 1Link networks.